pfadipatria/hitobito_patria/docs/index.rst

 ======================================================================

-This is the Documentation of the hitobito_patria wagon, an extension to the core hitobito reflecting the structures of the Swiss scout group “Pfadi Corps Patria”
+This is the Documentation of the hitobito_patria wagon, an extension to the core hitobito reflecting the structures of the Swiss scout group "Pfadi Corps Patria"

 The source can be found on github